maxhbr/LDBcollector/md/FSFULLR.md

         "__isFsfFree": true,
         "__impliedAmbiguousNames": [
             "FSFULLR",
-            "This file is free software; the Free Software Foundation gives unlimited permission to copy and/or distribute it"
+            "This file is free software; the Free Software Foundation gives unlimited permission to copy and/or distribute it", "scancode:fsf-unlimited"
         ],
         "__impliedComments": [
             [